 Avoid Time Pressures

-One primary reason attorneys outsource legal research and writing projects is time.
+One primary reason attorneys outsource legal research and writing projects to freelance lawyers is time.
 Unfortunately, lawyers are not always in control of their own schedules.
 Deadlines—whether set by statute, court rule or judicial fiat—are ever-present.
 Frequently, it seems that everything must be done at once.

 As you manage every other aspect of your clients’ complex matters, you may find that comprehensive, in-depth legal research and concise, well-reasoned legal writing are just too labor-intensive to take on yourself.
-Outsourcing enables you to weather particularly busy periods without having to hire an employee or face time pressures that lead to attorney stress and burnout.
+Outsourcing this work to freelance lawyers enables you to weather particularly busy periods without having to hire an employee or face time pressures that lead to attorney stress and burnout.

 Earn More Money

-Outsourcing legal research and writing on a project-by-project basis is cost-effective for attorneys and firms.
+Outsourcing legal research and writing on a project-by-project basis to freelance lawyers is cost-effective for attorneys and firms.
 Hiring an associate requires a significant investment in both time and money.
-When you outsource legal research and writing projects, you pay only for the time it takes to complete the project, but when you hire an employee, you immediately add to your fixed expenses.
+When you outsource legal research and writing projects to a freelance lawyer, you pay only for the time it takes to complete the project, but when you hire an employee, you immediately add to your fixed expenses.
 Your practice may be busy enough to benefit from project-based outsourcing, but not busy enough to support another employee.
 Outsourcing is a wise use of your firm’s resources that can increase profitability.

 Hiring an associate has other downsides that can be avoided by retaining an independent contractor to assist you with your research and writing needs.
 An employee adds to your administrative burdens, especially if you are a sole practitioner.
 Your malpractice rates will rise, and you will be subject to all the financial and legal responsibilities that accompany “employer” status.
 Retaining an independent contractor is much less complicated, both initially and on an ongoing basis.